WEDDINGS – GENERAL QUESTIONS

 - After the Wedding Ceremony:

-- 30 Min – Friends/Family Photos – Prepare a list in advance of the photos you want with friends & family directly preceding your wedding ceremony.
-Designate one person (someone responsible, prompt, and loud!) on each side of the family to be in charge of this Family Photo List.
+- 30-60 Mins – Friends/Family Photos – Please prepare a Photo List in advance of the groups of people you’d like to have photos with.
+Designate one person (someone responsible, prompt) on each side of the family to be in charge of this Photo List.
 These 2 people should ensure everyone on the list is present, on time, and ready for photos.
-We will take over from there, positioning everyone, moving them around, etc. Traditionally these photos are taken in the Mandap, however we can do them anywhere else if you prefer non-mandap photos.
+We will take over from there.
+Traditionally these photos are taken in the Mandap, however we can do them anywhere else if you prefer non-mandap photos.
 Again, the time necessary will differ based on how large/small your groups are; plan for 3-5 mins per group on average.

 - Before the Reception: